Internal addresses in the Mandelbrot set and Galois groups of polynomials: Abstract

 We describe an interesting interplay between symbolic dynamics, the structure of the Mandelbrot set, permutations of periodic points achieved by analytic continuation, and Galois groups of certain polynomials.

-In the early 1990's, Devaney asked the question: {\em how can you tell where in the Mandelbrot set a given external ray lands, without having Adrien Douady at your side?} We provide an answer to this question in terms of \emph{internal addresses}: these are a convenient and efficient way of describing the combinatorial structure of the Mandelbrot set, and of giving geometric meaning to the ubiquitous kneading sequences in human-readable form (Section~\ref{Sub:GeometryIntAddr}).
+Internal addresses are a convenient and efficient way of describing the combinatorial structure of the Mandelbrot set, and of giving geometric meaning to the ubiquitous kneading sequences in human-readable form (Sections~\ref{Sub:IntAddr} and \ref{Sub:GeometryIntAddr}).
 A simple extension, \emph{angled internal addresses}, distinguishes combinatorial classes of the Mandelbrot set and in particular distinguishes hyperbolic components in a concise and dynamically meaningful way.

-This combinatorial description of the Mandelbrot set makes it possible to derive quite easily existence theorems for certain kneading sequences and internal addresses in the Mandelbrot set (Section~\ref{Sec:Permutations}); these in turn help to establish some algebraic results about permutations of periodic points and to determine Galois groups of certain polynomials (Section~\ref{Sub:Permutations}).
-Many results in this paper were first announced in \cite{IntAdr}.
+This combinatorial description of the Mandelbrot set makes it possible to derive existence theorems for certain kneading sequences and internal addresses in the Mandelbrot set (Section~\ref{Sec:Permutations}) and to give an explicit description of the associated parameters.
+These in turn help to establish some algebraic results about permutations of periodic points and to determine Galois groups of certain polynomials (Section~\ref{Sub:Permutations}).

+Through internal addresses, various areas of mathematics are thus related in this manuscript, including symbolic dynamics and permutations, combinatorics of the Mandelbrot set, and Galois groups.